Middlesbrough name Wilder as new manager

 Last updated on .From the section Middlesbrough

-Middlesbrough have appointed former Sheffield United and Oxford United boss Chris Wilder to succeed Neil Warnock as their new manager.
+Middlesbrough have appointed former Sheffield United, Oxford United and Northampton Town boss Chris Wilder to succeed Neil Warnock as their manager.

-Wilder returns to football seven months after being sacked by the Blades, where he had been in charge for almost five years.
+Wilder returns to football seven months after being sacked by the Blades, where he was in charge for almost five years.

-Former Blades defender Wilder joined the Yorkshire club in May 2016 and took them from League One to the Premier League in his time in charge.
+The former Blades defender - and boyhood fan - joined the Yorkshire club from Northampton in May 2016.

+He took them from League One to the Premier League in his time in charge before leaving in March.

+Wales assistant coach Alan Knill will be part of Boro's new management team.

+Knill, who was appointed assistant to Robert Page earlier this year, has worked with Wilder at three clubs.

 More to follow.